A Guide to German Wine Classifications

 Kabinett

-Kabinett wines are the first level of QmP wines, made from ripe grapes harvested during the main harvest season.
+Kabinett wines are the first level of QmP wines, made from ripe grapes harvested during the main grape harvest in season.
 They are typically light, fruity, and lower in alcohol content.

 Spätlese